 - Processing – If your processing is not able to process the flow of information it will cause an attack point for a threat actor and it will cause you to miss threats.

 A TAP is a passive splitting mechanism installed between a device of interest and the network.
 A TAP copies the incoming network traffic and splits it.
 It passes the network traffic to the network and sends a copy of that traffic (both send and receive) to a monitoring device in real time.

 Important Fact #1 – TAPs can collect traffic as line speed – you get 100% of the data passing across the TAP.

 A SPAN/mirror port on a switch that copies traffic on a port or group of ports and sends the copied data to an analyzer.
 By its very nature it is half-duplex, which means that it cannot send all of the send and receive traffic it sees if traffic exceeds 50% of the bandwidth.
 Basically, it’s like us, when there is too much going on we can’t speak and comprehend at the same time so we miss things.

-Important Fact #2 – TAPs will ALWAYS drop traffic sometimes under load up to 30% and more.
+Important Fact #2 – SPANs will ALWAYS drop traffic sometimes under load up to 30% and more.